 The three land surveyors left the next day and Dave O, another land surveyor, took their place.
-He had been on the England, then on the Merchant Providence for a night, so there were three of us in our cabin.
+He had been on the Merchant Providence for a night, so there were three of us in our cabin.

 For a short while after the Merchant Providence was anchored with huge tubular struts to the shore we still had no proper way of getting on board until a timber walkway was built along the sloping top of one strut.
 Until then we had to get in a dingy that was usually full of water soaking our boots and pull ourselves across with a rope.
 It was a bit of a balancing act because during squally weather the water between the ship and the shore was quite choppy.
 We were trying to stand up in a rocking dingy with our feet in water and pull at the same time.